-Collectively, these interviews did not provide significant evidence of a distinct SJC Indian community.
-These interviews did provide some supplemental evidence of a SJC community distinct from a larger community, but that community included non-Indians, individual SJC Indians, and other non-SJC Indian residents.
+Collectively, these interviews did not provide significant evidence about an SJC Indian community that was not already available in the record for the PF.
+These interviews did provide evidence of a SJC community distinct from a larger community that included non-Indians, individual SJC Indians, and other non-SJC Indian residents.
 The interviews support the conclusions regarding community drawn from interviews and documents available for the PF.